 2015 Jeep Renegade: First look

-Jeep debuts its Fiat 500L-based Renegade crossover at the Geneva Motor Show.
+Jeep debuted its Fiat 500L-based Renegade crossover at the 2014 Geneva Motor Show.

 Was that the headless horseman of the apocalypse that just rode by?
 This has to be one of the signs.
 Jeep is importing a crossover, the 2015 Jeep Renegade, built in Melfi Italy on a platform shared with the Fiat 500L.
 But if you can set that fact aside and imagine inhaling the same Lake Erie air new-car smell that a proper Toledo-born Jeep comes with, you might find something to like here.
 The little Renegade debuted this week at the 2014 Geneva Motor Show.